Lawmakers override Stitt's veto of OETA bill

 Senate President Pro Tem Greg Treat, R-Oklahoma City, said he told Stitt the vetoes were beneath the dignity of his office.

-Lawmakers overrode Stitt’s veto of House Bill 2820, which would have allowed the Oklahoma Educational Television Authority to keep operating.
+One of the vetoes lawmakers overrode was that of House Bill 2820, allowing OETA to keep operating.

 People are also reading…

-The veto drew national attention, not only because it would have shut down the nation’s most-watched public television network, but because the governor said he was doing it because of programs that included references to LGBTQ+ characters and issues.
+Stitt's veto of the bill had drawn national attention, not only because it would have shut down the nation’s most-watched public television network but because the governor said he was doing it because of programs that included references to LGBTQ+ characters and issues.

 The House’s 73-23 vote to override was greeted by cheers and a round of applause.

-Sen. Bill Coleman, R-Ponca City, said OETA is the only statewide network to air Amber Alerts.
-Oklahoma was the first in the country to have Amber Alerts, he said.
+Sen. Bill Coleman, R-Ponca City, said OETA is the only statewide network that airs Amber Alerts.
+Oklahoma was the first state in the country to have Amber Alerts, he said.

-Stitt said he vetoed the bill because it contained a University of Kansas specialty motor vehicle license plate.
+Stitt said he vetoed the bill because it contained authorization for a University of Kansas specialty motor vehicle license plate.
 Specialty plates typically involve an additional fee, which is usually split between the state and the organization named on the plate.
-Three out-of-state institutions are listed in Oklahoma’s specialty plate catalog: Pittsburg State, the U.S. Air Force Academy and the U.S. Military Academy.
+Three out-of-state institutions are listed in Oklahoma’s specialty plate catalog: Pittsburg State University, the U.S. Air Force Academy and the U.S. Military Academy.

 By vetoing House Bill 2255, Stitt also blocked several other specialty plates, including one for the 45th Infantry Combat Team.
 Others in the bill were Hallett Motor Racing Circuit, Ally's House, U.S. Army Ranger and Clinton Red Tornadoes.

-The House upheld Stitt’s veto of House Bill 1236, which gave the court discretion in awarding court costs and expenses for legal actions under the Oklahoma Citizen Participation Act.
+The House upheld Stitt’s veto of House Bill 1236, which would have given courts discretion in awarding court costs and expenses for legal actions under the Oklahoma Citizen Participation Act.

-The act is intended to prevent the use of lawsuits or threats of lawsuits to intimidate or silence critics exercising their First Amendment rights.
+The act was intended to prevent the use of lawsuits or threats of lawsuits to intimidate or silence critics exercising their First Amendment rights.

-Current law required the court to award expenses to the party that successfully moves for court dismissal.
+Current law requires courts to award expenses to the party who successfully moves for court dismissal.

 Oklahoma Press Association Executive Vice President Mark Thomas favored the veto, saying the bill would have had a chilling effect on Oklahomans’ willingness to express themselves and speak the truth for fear of facing a costly lawsuit.